unicode-org/cldr-staging/README.md

 ![maven](https://github.com/unicode-org/cldr-staging/workflows/maven/badge.svg)

+## Where are the charts?

-The main branch doesn't contain any charts, they are on the `charts/49` etc. branches.
+The `main` branch doesn't contain any charts, they are on the `charts/49` etc. branches.
 [See this link for charts](https://www.unicode.org/cldr/charts/latest).
-Read more about what the charts are in [the unicode documentation](https://cldr.unicode.org/index/charts)
+Read more about what the charts are in [the unicode documentation](https://cldr.unicode.org/index/charts).

+For more about generating charts and the chart release process, see [Generating Charts](https://cldr.unicode.org/development/cldr-big-red-switch/generating-charts).

 ## What is production data, where does it come from, why does this repo exist?